-Meadow Beach, Slapfoot Beach and Merrymakedge Beach offer excellent unsupervised swimming.
+Meadow Beach, Slapfoot Beach and Kedge Beach offer excellent swimming.
 They are close to the campsites, connected by the Slapfoot Trail, and have beautiful views of Kejimkujik Lake.
 Kedge Beach is supervised daily in July and August from 10 am to 6 pm.

 Slapfoot Trail is a beautiful multi-purpose trail with excellent views that follows the shoreline of Kejimkujik Lake.
 It joins the campsites to the lakeshore, beaches, Jake's Landing and Merrymakedge.

 The first washroom building in Meadow, adjacent to site 11, is wheelchair accessible and includes a shower.
 You can obtain a key for the building at the campground kiosk.
 Six campsites near this building are designated for those with mobility disabilities - four with electricity and two without.
 They can be reserved through the reservation service.
 Two accessible oTENTiks are also available, and can be reserved through the reservation service.